mapsforge_flutter 3.0.2

 mapsforge_flutter: ^3.0.1

-Note: For development purposes consider to include the github repository directly.
+For development you can also include the github repository directly.

 flutter: